Cloud Inventory® Recognized for Excellent Security with Veracode Certification

 "This certification reinforces Cloud Inventory's commitment to providing agile, real-time supply chain solutions," said Chris Horsefield, CTO.
 "We want to ensure that Cloud Inventory customers benefit from timely solutions that do not require time-consuming security checks, solutions that lead to high-assurance, high-value results without costly delays."

 "With shrinking delivery timelines and increasing reliance on technology to manage supply chains, customers expect inventory management software to be both efficient and secure," said Mark Goode, President & CEO.
-"The Veracode Verified Standard let's our customers know that Cloud Inventory solutions provide the inventory visibility and control they need without sacrificing security."
+"The Veracode Verified Standard lets our customers know that Cloud Inventory solutions provide the inventory visibility and control they need without sacrificing security."

 Increasing concerns about cybersecurity have made a transparent, conscientious approach to security a priority for companies that provide customers with software solutions.
 In receiving Veracode Verified Standard certification, Cloud Inventory has demonstrated its continued commitment to prioritizing the highest level of software security for its customers.